-This chapter and chapter 2 provide an introduction to Land-Form PROFILE and illustrate potential applications.
+This chapter and chapter 2 provide an introduction to Land-Form PROFILETM and illustrate potential applications.
 Chapter 3 contains more detailed information about the data.
 These chapters are designed to enable users to make effective use of Land-Form PROFILE and contain all the information you will need.
-Please refer to the glossary at annexe A of the Technical Specification if you are unfamiliar with any of the terms used.
+Please refer to the glossary at appendix A if you are unfamiliar with any of the terms used.

-All aspects of Land-Form PROFILE discussed in this user guide relate to Land-Form PROFILE in both BS 7567 (NTF v2.0) and DXF $^{\text{TM}}$ (AutoCAD $^{\text{RM}}$ release 12) formats.
+All aspects of Land-Form PROFILE discussed in this user guide relate to Land-Form PROFILE in both BS 7567 (NTF v2.0) and DXFTM (AutoCAD® release 12) formats.
 If the two format versions differ in their treatment of a particular aspect, the specific differences will be stated.
 Icons, as shown below, will be used to denote these differences.